-Mild to Moderate Intervention Specialist candidates are required to complete EDU 204: The Teaching of Phonics and Spelling, which provides instructional literacy strategies for primary-level general education students, as well as English Language Learners.
-Candidates are required to complete EDU 348: Reading in the Content Area, which provides content and disciplinary literacy strategies for general education students and English Language Learners across disciplines.
-Special Education teacher candidates also complete EDU 494, Remediation Across the Curriculum, which includes a component on ESL language development and strategies.
+Mild to Moderate Intervention Specialist (K-12) and Dual-Primary (PK-5) candidates are required to complete EDU 204, The Teaching of Phonics and Spelling, which provides instructional literacy strategies for primary-level general education students, as well as English Language Learners.
+Candidates are required to complete EDU 348, Reading in the Content Area, which provides content and disciplinary literacy strategies for general education students and English Language Learners across disciplines.
+Mild/Moderate Intervention Specialist (K-12) candidates also complete EDU 494, Remediation Across the Curriculum, which includes a component on ESL language development and strategies.